Mvpmanred/bikesharing/README.md

 ## Results
 ![Capture1 totoal number of trip for Aug](https://user-images.githubusercontent.com/92561493/152722662-6f0737ec-587d-4584-a4fb-ee7ae52d4378.PNG)

--The total number of trips for this dataset is 2,344,224.
+-- The total number of trips for this dataset is 2,344,224.

 Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.